SuperCatoro/USS/README.md

 ---

 ## 🏛️ Strategic Framing: Decision Defensibility
 Organizations do not pay for observability; they pay for **decision defensibility**.
 USS provides the structural evidence required to navigate high-risk trajectories and reduce hindsight blame.

+> **Strategic Synthesis:** USS is **Decision Defensibility Infrastructure.** It makes both action and restraint equally explainable, preventing governance by panic or paralysis.

 ### **The Diagnostic Mapping (Value Rationale)**